YOUTH SERVICES & RESOURCES

 Congress has granted DCFS more than $2 million in COVID-19 grant funding to help:

-- Youth 14 and older who are still in care
+- Youth 14 and older who are still in foster care

 This funding can serve qualifying former foster youth up to their 27th birthday.
 This change will revert back to their 23rd birthday starting Oct 1, 2021.
 DCFS can help with housing, transportation, basic needs, technology & more.